-Before you jump into the world of RAID: Shadow Legends, we have some handy early game tips for beginners to the realm.
-Our advice will help you get off to a strong start while steering you clear of the things you should avoid.
+Before you jump into the world of RAID: Shadow Legends, we have some handy early game tips for newcomers to the realm.
+Our RAID: Shadow Legends new player guide will help you get off to a strong start while steering you clear of the things you should avoid.

 Get ready for a deep and nearly endless adventure

 RAID: Shadow Legends takes players on an epic journey as they amass an army of Champions to rid the land of an unknown scourge and save the realm of Teleria.
-As we kick off this list of RAID: Shadow Legends tips, we must stress that all who heed the call should be ready for a tremendous adventure.
+As we kick off this RAID: Shadow Legends starter guide, we must stress that all who heed the call should be ready for a tremendous adventure.

 Familiarize yourself with the Affinity system

 There are four types of Affinities in RAID: Shadow Legends, and you’ll need to understand them all in order to succeed.
 Three Affinities exist in balance with one another, while the fourth offers no particular advantages or disadvantages against the others.